Danny Glover: 2001–present: Established actor

 Glover co-starred in the science fiction comedy film Sorry to Bother You, which was released in theaters on July 6, 2018.
 He also appeared in the film The Last Black Man in San Francisco (2019).
 In December 2019, he played Milo Walker in the action comedy film Jumanji: The Next Level starring Dwayne Johnson, Kevin Hart, Jack Black and Karen Gillan.

 Glover played Mark Walker in the indie drama film The Drummer (2020).
 He appeared in an episode of the ABC sitcom Black-ish (2014–2022) as Uncle Norman in 2020.
 He played Jerry in the comedy American Dreamer (2022).
 He played Cooper in the romantic drama Press Play (2022).
-He played Santa Claus in the Disney+ original movie The Naught Nine (2023).
+He played Santa Claus in the Disney+ original movie The Naughty Nine (2023).
 He played Michael Tedeschi in the film Double Soul (2023).

 Unrealized projects

-Glover sought to make a film biography of Toussaint Louverture for his directorial debut.
-In May 2006, the film had included cast members Wesley Snipes, Angela Bassett, Don Cheadle, Jonathan Rhys Meyers, Chiwetel Ejiofor, Roger Guenveur Smith, Mos Def, Isaach de Bankolé and Richard Bohringer.
+Glover has long sought to make a biopic of Toussaint Louverture for his directorial debut.
+In May 2006, the film had cast members Wesley Snipes, Angela Bassett, Don Cheadle, Jonathan Rhys Meyers, Chiwetel Ejiofor, Roger Guenveur Smith, Mos Def, Isaach de Bankolé, and Richard Bohringer attached.
 Production, estimated to cost $30 million, was planned to begin in Poland, filming from late 2006 into early 2007.

-In May 2007, President of Venezuela Hugo Chávez contributed $18 million to fund the production of Toussaint for Glover, who was a prominent U.S. supporter of Chávez.
+In May 2007, President of Venezuela Hugo Chávez agreed to contribute $18 million to fund the production of Toussaint for Glover, who was a prominent U.S. supporter of Chávez.
 The contribution annoyed some Venezuelan filmmakers, who said the money could have funded other homegrown films and that Glover's film was not even about Venezuela.

-In April 2008, the Venezuelan National Assembly authorized an additional $9,840,505 for Glover's film.
-In 2015, Glover gave an update on the Toussaint project, stating, "The film that we always missed is a movie on the Haitian revolution and Toussaint Louverture.
-The company is fortuitously named after him and that was the movie that I wanted to do.
+In April 2008, the Venezuelan National Assembly authorized an additional $9,840,505 for Glover's film, which was still in pre-production.

+The film remains unproduced.
+In 2015, Glover stated: "The film that we always missed is a movie on the Haitian revolution and Toussaint Louverture.
+The company [Louverture Films] is fortuitously named after him and that was the movie that I wanted to do.
 We've developed a script.
 We thought we were going to get it done four years ago.
 We thought we were going to be making it right now.
 But also there are other kinds of things that intrigue me."
+As of 2024, the project does not appear on the active slate of Louverture Films, and Glover stepped down as the company's CEO in June of that year.